hippogriffin/ess-helm/README.md

   it is a flag in the 2nd item in a predefined list.

 We are not going to expose every single application configuration option.

+## Releasing

+To create a release, just construct a tag with the desired version number.
+CI will run a workflow that constructs OCI and tarball artifacts with this version number.
+It will then create a draft release.
+The draft release will have release notes containing all the PR titles since the last release.
+Finally the workflow will then create a version bump the PR; the new version number will increment only the patch version vs the tag and suffix with `-dev`.

+The draft release can then be editted to adjust the release notes before being published.

+The tarball artifact will be attached to the release.
+The OCI artifact will be available at `oci://ghrc.io/element-hq/ess-helm:<tag>`